 a Soy allergy often cause hives or itching in the mouth, and is sometimes discovered from a reaction to soy-based infant formulas.
 Although individuals often outgrow soy allergies, they have been known to continue into adulthood.
 Foods to Avoid: Soy-based sauces are a given, but soy can be a hidden additive in many processed foods.
 Some unusual foods that may contain soy are canned soup, canned tuna, low-fat peanut butter, processed deli meats and high-protein energy bars.
 As with any other allergy, if you are allergic to soy, you should check labels for soy and other names (like MSG or Glycine max) that may mean “soy ingredients”.

 Seafood allergies are usually lifelong, and about 40% of people with a seafood allergy experienced their first attack as an adult.
-The trigger is protein in the flesh of the fish, although is it not uncommon to have reaction to fish gelatin (made from fish skin and bones.)
+The trigger is a protein in the flesh of the fish, although is it not uncommon to have a reaction to fish gelatin (made from fish skin and bones.)
 Foods to Avoid: If you’re allergic to one type of fish, you’re most likely allergic to all types of finned fish.
-The most common types of fish are bass, catfish, cod, flounder, Mahi Mahi, salmon, swordfish, tilapia and tuna.
-Also stay away from Caesar salad, Worcestershire sauce and barbeque sauce.
+The most common types of fish are bass, catfish, cod, flounder, Mahi Mahi, salmon, swordfish, tilapia, and tuna.
+Also stay away from Caesar salad, Worcestershire sauce, and barbeque sauce.